Professor Matthew Avison

 We lead the One Health Drivers of Antibacterial Resistance in Thailand (OH-DART) consortium.
 Working with colleagues at the Universities of Exeter and Bath, Mahidol University, Chulabhorn Research Institute and the NERC Center for Ecology and Hydrology, our consortium's aim is to define and prioritise the drivers of antibacterial drug resistance in humans in the community in Thailand taking a multi-disciplinary approach.
 So far, we have modelled the impact of the current Thai 5-year national plan on AMR reduction (Booton et al., (2021) One Health).

-We also contribute to the FARMS-SAFE consortium led by Dr Kristen Reyher to work alongside colleagues at the University of La Plata to survey AMR and antimicrobial usage and identify the drivers of AMR in Argentinian farming systems.
+We also contribute to the FARMS-SAFE consortium led by Prof Kristen Reyher to work alongside colleagues at the University of La Plata to survey AMR and antimicrobial usage and identify the drivers of AMR in Argentinian farming systems.

 As well as directing these core research activities, I lead the Bristol AMR interdisciplinary research network, funded by the Wellcome Trust, which aims to promote, facilitate and bring together AMR research from across the University of Bristol.